Ghost Town Trail

 The C&I Extension includes the 4-mile Rexis Branch (from Vintondale to US-422), the 8-mile Stritty's Way (from US-422 almost to Beulah Road), and a separated 5-mile section (from the 219 underpass in Ebensburg, where it connects to the main stem, to Springfield Street in Nanty Glo).

-As of August 2023, there is a 1.5-mile gap in the route.
+Currently, there is a 1.5-mile gap in the route.
 When completed, it will create a continuous loop as part of the larger Ghost Town Trail.

 Main Stem

-You’ll pass massive iron furnaces, long-disused tipples (equipment that loaded railroad cars with coal), slag (a by-product of mining), old railroad ties, and other artifacts attesting to the path’s rich rail history.
+The trail passes massive iron furnaces, long-disused tipples (equipment that loaded railroad cars with coal), slag (a by-product of mining), old railroad ties, and other artifacts attesting to the path’s rich rail history.
 Coexisting with these industrial castoffs is a variety of wildlife; hit the trail early enough and you’re likely to encounter deer and more than a few chipmunks.
 Once the sun gets high, watch out for the occasional snake sunning itself on the warm pathway.
 Black bears have even been spotted crossing the trail!

-The trail rises a bit more than 1,000 feet from west to east, so if you’re planning a one-way trip, it might be tempting to start at the eastern trailhead and ride downhill; resist the urge and make an uphill ride instead.
-Spread over 32 miles, the slope is gradual, and you’ll end in the town of Ebensburg, the largest along the route, with dining and brewery options available after the ride.
+The trail rises a bit more than 1,000 feet from west to east, so if planning a one-way trip, it might be tempting to start at the eastern trailhead and ride downhill; resist the urge and make an uphill ride instead.
+Spread over 32 miles, the slope is gradual, and ends in the town of Ebensburg, the largest along the route, with dining and brewery options available after the ride.

 C&I Extension